 Answers that make you a radical animal rights activist

-If it’s wrong to kill the infant because he is born or can survive outside of the womb, then you can kill the fetus, who isn’t born and can’t survive on his own.
-However, it would be wrong to kill the cow, because cows are born and can live outside of the womb.
+If it’s wrong to kill the infant because he is born or can survive outside the womb, then you can kill the fetus, who isn’t born and can’t survive on his own.
+However, it would be wrong to kill the cow, because cows are born and can live outside the womb.

-If these are the real reasons pro-choice advocates think killing infants is wrong, then to be consistent they must also impose the same legal penalties for killing infants upon anyone who hosts a backyard barbecue.
+If these are the real reasons pro-choice advocates think killing infants is wrong, then, to be consistent, they must also impose the same legal penalties for killing infants upon anyone who hosts a backyard barbecue.

-If it’s wrong to kill the infant because he is a born animal who is human, while a cow is of another species, then pro-choice advocates must explain why some born animals get special treatment and others do not.
-If they don’t have a reason, then pro-choice advocates are as arbitrary as racists who once said it is only wrong to kill a born animal that’s human and white.
+If it’s wrong to kill the infant because he is a born animal who is human, whereas a cow is of another species, then pro-choice advocates must explain why some born animals get special treatment and others do not.
+If they don’t have a reason, then pro-choice advocates are as arbitrary as racists who once said it is wrong to kill only a born animal that’s human and white.

-Answers that make you pro-life or pro-infanticide
+Answers that make you pro-life . . . or pro-infanticide

-If it’s wrong to kill the infant because many people dislike killing infants and would adopt them, then it would be wrong to kill fetuses because many people also dislike killing those humans and would adopt them.
+If it’s wrong to kill the infant because many people dislike killing infants and would adopt them, then it must be wrong to kill fetuses because many people also dislike killing those humans and would adopt them.
 Therefore, pro-choice advocates must become pro-life and oppose legal abortion.

 * * *